As Seahawks open offseason workout program, uncertainty looms over futures of Russell Wilson and Frank Clark

 Teams can negotiate with tagged players until July 15.

-After that time, tagged players can play only under the terms of the tag with no more negotiations allowed until after the season.
+After that time, tagged players can play only under the terms of the tag, with no more negotiations allowed until after the season.

-Clark turns 26 June 14 and is coming off his best NFL season with 13 sacks in 2018.
-He has 32 sacks in the last three seasons, 10th-most in the NFL, and is likely to want a contract similar, if not surpassing, the one signed on April 6 by Dallas’ DeMarcus Lawrence, a five-year deal averaging $21 million with $48 million fully guaranteed.
+Clark turns 26 on June 14 and is coming off his best NFL season, with 13 sacks in 2018.
+He has 32 sacks in the last three seasons, 10th-most in the league, and is likely to want a contract similar, if not surpassing, the one signed April 6 by Dallas’ DeMarcus Lawrence, a five-year deal averaging $21 million with $48 million fully guaranteed.

 Those terms, which would mean paying Clark roughly $4 million more than the 2019 tag number, would make Clark the highest-paid defensive player on the Seahawks, and second overall only to Wilson.

-That might be tough for Seattle to swallow, especially with apparently still working on getting a deal done with Wilson, as well as knowing that middle linebacker Bobby Wagner and defensive tackle Jarran Reed are also entering the last seasons of their contracts.
+That might be tough for Seattle to swallow, especially while apparently still working on getting a deal done with Wilson, as well as knowing middle linebacker Bobby Wagner and defensive tackle Jarran Reed are also entering the last seasons of their contracts.

 Some observers wondered Sunday night after PFT’s report on Clark if that meant the Seahawks are closer to a deal with Wilson, the idea being they have decided not to re-sign Clark to free up money for Wilson.
-But Seattle also may just be reluctant to give Clark a contract that realistically would likely have to make him the third-highest paid defensive player in the NFL after only Khalil Mack of the Bears and Aaron Donald of the Rams.
+But Seattle also might just be reluctant to give Clark a contract that realistically would likely have to make him the third-highest paid defensive player in the NFL after only Khalil Mack of the Chicago Bears and Aaron Donald of the Los Angeles Rams.

 Seattle has ample cap space in seasons 2020 and beyond.
 But that’s due in part to not having many of its key players under contract for significant periods of time.

-At the moment Seattle has only three players not on standard rookie deals under contract beyond the 2020 season — left tackle Duane Brown, receiver Tyler Lockett and kicker Jason Myers.
+At the moment, Seattle has three players not on standard rookie deals under contract beyond the 2020 season — left tackle Duane Brown, receiver Tyler Lockett and kicker Jason Myers.

-Whether Seattle has just been saving up to pay the likes of Wilson, Clark, Wagner and Reed — or may be playing it a little more cautiously in the wake of the roster turnover a year ago — remains in question.
+Whether the Seahawks have just been saving up to pay the likes of Wilson, Clark, Wagner and Reed — or may be playing it a little more cautiously in the wake of the roster turnover a year ago — remains in question.

-Of the few reports that surfaced that talks between Wilson and the Seahawks were heating up, the most definitive came from Jake Heaps, who was on the Seattle practice squad and offseason roster as a backup to Wilson for parts of two seasons and now helps run Wilson’s youth quarterback academy.
+Of the few reports that talks between Wilson and the Seahawks were heating up, the most definitive came from Jake Heaps, who was on the Seattle practice squad and offseason roster as a backup to Wilson for parts of two seasons and now helps run Wilson’s youth-quarterback academy.

-Heaps tweeted late Saturday afternoon that Wilson’s agent, Mark Rodgers, and Seahawks general manager John Schneider, “have been meeting for several hours the past couple days” and, “hopefully there’ll be great news for all Seahawks fans if they can lock up” Wilson and that, “Time will tell.”
+Heaps tweeted late Saturday afternoon that Wilson’s agent, Mark Rodgers, and Seahawks general manager John Schneider “have been meeting for several hours the past couple days” and, “hopefully there’ll be great news for all Seahawks fans if they can lock up” Wilson.

 There were no further reports as of Sunday evening of any progress, however, though there continued to be rumors about his future.